ayukaryana/ayukaryana.github.io/about.md

 author: "Nur Rahmawati Ayukaryana"
 ---

-My name is Ayu, short for Nur Rahmawati Ayukaryana.
+My name is Ayu.
-I'm doing my PhD at Tokyo University of Agriculture and Technology.
-I'm interested in inorganics material physics and chemistry, currently working in superconductivity.
+I am doing my PhD in Tokyo and am interested in inorganics material physics and chemistry, currently working in superconductivity.
 This blog is dedicated for my academic activities.
 <br>
 <br>